Things to see and do - Venice

 This extraordinary architectural ensemble is the very embodiment of Venice.
 Everything here is graceful and beautiful, albeit teeming with pigeons and tourists.
 This vast trapezoidal space is harmoniously framed by the Procuratie, under the arcades of which are cafés like Florian (1720) and Quadri (1775), and boutiques.
 The square opens onto the Grand Canal across the lovely Piazzetta.

-Enthralling and dense, this museum recounts the history of Venice, both the long period of the Doges and that of the Risorgimento: objects and works of art evoke its maritime commerce, artisanal crafts, games and festivities, and the daily life of Venetians.
-The art gallery has a collection that includes works by Paolo and Lorenzo Veneziano, Bartolomeo Vivarini, Giovanni Bellini et Vittore Carpaccio.
-Note also the fine selection of Flemish art.
+Enthralling and dense, this museum recounts the history of Venice, both at the time of the Doges and that of the Risorgimento: objects and works of art evoke its maritime commerce, Venetian arts and crafts, games and festivities, and the daily life of Venetians.
+The second floor showcases major art by artists of the likes of Peter Bruegel the Younger, Giovanni Bellini and Vittore Carpaccio.
+An Archaeological museum occupies the first floor.

 Unmissable, this amazing palace reveals Venice's entire history, both the public history of its doges and the more secret, tragic one of an uncompromising Republic.
 On the brighter side are the sumptuous ducal apartments with a visit culminating with the extraordinary Hall of the Great Council.
 On the darker side are the sinister prisons accessible via the Bridge of Sighs and the secret itineraries tour that unveils the hidden face of the Venetian Republic.

 Lying between the Doge's Palace and the Sansovino Library, this extension of Piazza San Marco opens out onto the lagoon.
 It is adorned by a sumptuous pair of granite columns (brought from the east in 1172 but of uncertain origin) atop which stand St Theodore and the lion of St Mark.
-The latter, seen by the locals as symbolising their evangelist, has a chimera-like quality.
 In addition to the Doge's Palace and Sansovino Library, the Piazzetta is overlooked by the campanile.